dhansel/PaperTapeReader/README.md

 out to the computer instead.
 The TX LED is on while the reader is transmitting.

 To program the Atmega328p you need to use a separate programmer.
-There is no ICSP header or serial connection for programming on the board as the corresponding pinsare already in use otherwise.
+There is no ICSP header or serial connection for programming on the board as the corresponding pins are already in use otherwise.
 I personally use a [MiniPro](https://www.amazon.com/Signstek-TL866PLUS-Universal-MiniPro-Programmer/dp/B00K73TSLM) but you can also just use an [Arduino Uno](https://www.arduino.cc/en/tutorial/arduinoISP).